 There are so many deserving teachers in my district.
 I am very grateful for the recognition and continuous support that I have received from both my principals and my colleagues.
 I was also honored that my colleague, a fellow teacher nominated me.
 She herself was a former district teacher of the year.
 I challenge you to nominate those teachers who go above and beyond.
 Who are always willing to support others and who put students first!

-During my time as Teacher of the Year, I begin to think about how I personally could help other teachers.
+During my time as Teacher of the Year, I began to think about how I personally could help other teachers.
 I created two Facebook groups that create a place for educators to come together and discuss all things education:

 This group consists of 50+ DoDEA Teachers of the Year from all over the world.
 Teacher leadership is our passion and creating more teacher leaders is our goal.

 Click here to learn more about DoDEA

-This group is dedicated to teachers who are all members of Alpha Kappa Alpha Sorority, Inc. The group currently has nearly 3000 AKAEducators.
+This group is dedicated to teachers who are all members of Alpha Kappa Alpha Sorority, Inc. The group currently has over 4,300 AKAEducators.
 It is a professional development powerhouse and a source of sisterly relations and sisterly love.

 Click here to learn more about Alpha Kappa Alpha Sorority, Inc.